Brasilito, Costa Rica is an excellent beach town in Guanacaste for a relaxing beach vacation.

 You can see what Brasilito town looks like in this video!

-Just a quick note, the video above is from before 2019 so you can’t drive on Brasilto beach anymore to get to Conchal.
+The video above is from before 2019 so you can’t drive on Brasilto beach anymore to get to Conchal beach.

 Brasilito, Costa Rica Hotels